lordvaider/lordvaider.github.io/_posts/2021-05-17-Deliveroo Analysis.md

 4. __Other tools:__ Played around with a couple of different code editors, picked up the basics of the command line and git and went through some of the lectures [here](https://missing.csail.mit.edu/).

 5. __Touch Typing:__ Imagine having to use a pencil taped to a brick every time you want to write something.
-That's what using a keyboard felt like to me.
+That is what using a keyboard felt like to me.
 I decided to make the interface between my brain and the computer as seamless as possible, and learnt to touch type.
 Best investment of my time ever!

 ![png](/images/2020-05-17/engelbart.PNG)